Rio de Janeiro is a city that caters for 6.7 million hungry mouths (Instituto Brasileiro de Geografia).

-This is a new player in town, but his notoriety has in fact infiltrated across state boarders as the original restaurant and owner hail from the great Juiz de Fora.
+This restaurant’s notoriety has infiltrated across state borders.
+The original restaurant and owner hail from Juiz de Fora in Minas Gerais.
 This may seem like your average steak house, however, there is something beeaaauutiful about the way Mineiros (natives of Minas Gerais state) cook their meat that brings tender, drool-worthy succulence.
-Absolutely anything on this menu is astounding, though I’ll run through my favourites so far.
+Absolutely anything on this menu is astounding, but I’ll run through my favourites.

 Traditional Portuguese Food – http://restaurantecervantes.com.br